 - Advanced Technologies at the Ready: The MSTU is complete with a portable CT scanner that can image a patient’s brain on the spot to determine the type of stroke the person may be having.
 The CT scan is then wirelessly transmitted to NewYork-Presbyterian, where a neuroradiologist evaluates it in real-time to make an accurate diagnosis.

-- Ready to Serve: The MSTU is deployed into the communities around NewYork-Presbyterian/Weill Cornell Medical Center at East 68th Street and NewYork-Presbyterian/Columbia University Medical Center at West 168th Street, and recently units have been deployed in both Brooklyn at NewYork-Presbyterian Brooklyn Methodist Hospital at 506 Sixth St., and Queens at NewYork-Presbyterian Queens at 56-45 Main St.
+- Ready to Serve: The MSTU is deployed into the communities around NewYork-Presbyterian/Weill Cornell Medical Center at East 68th Street and NewYork-Presbyterian/Columbia University Medical Center at West 168th Street.

-- Measuring Success: To determine the MSTU’s success, we will gather and analyze valuable data by following up with each patient after admission to the hospital.
-Our research will include patient outcomes at 90 days; the percentage of patients treated on the MSTU who made a full recovery compared with those delivered by standard EMS transport; and the overall cost of care.
-We also will work with similar units throughout the United States to combine data for a larger analysis.
+- Measuring Success: To measure the MSTU’s success, we gather and analyze valuable data by following up with each patient after admission to the hospital.
+Our research includes patient outcomes at 90 days; the percentage of patients treated on the MSTU who made a full recovery compared with those delivered by standard EMS transport; and the overall cost of care.
+We also work with similar units in the United States to combine data for a larger analysis.